 Read more about the Centre for Business and Development Studies

 The CBS Centre for Corporate Social Responsibility (cbsCSR)

 The Centre is committed to critically investigate business in society issues and integrating the corporate citizen perspective into business theory and practice and into the CBS curriculum.
 Working across disciplinary boundaries, the centre constitutes an innovative space for interaction and reflections between academia and business in Denmark and abroad.

 Read more about the CBS Centre for Corporate Social Responsibility

-There is further information about MSC research under 'Research projects' as well as other items in the left hand menu.
+There is further information about MSC research under 'Research projects' and 'Externally funded projects', as well as under other items in the left hand menu.